 For more, see Internet Trolls in the Wikipedia.

 If someone makes an off-topic post that offends you, our best advice is to filter posts from that person to the trash.
 When subscribers do choose to respond, sometimes a thread will feed on itself, and grow out of control.
 When that happens, our best advice is to filter the entire thread to the trash.

 Our spam filters will catch most types of commercial spam, but troll spam is a hard for software to spot.
 The best defense is to withhold from the troll what he or she wants most: A response.

 Every volunteer project obtains its strength from the people involved in it.
 You are welcome to join any of our mailing lists.
 You can choose to lurk, or actively participate; it's up to you.
 The level of community responsiveness to specific questions is generally directly proportional to the amount of effort you spend formulating your question.
 Eric Raymond and Rick Moen have even written an essay entitled "Asking Smart Questions" precisely on this topic.
-Please read the essay, follow its advice, and then post your smart questions to the appropriate list (not to Eric and Rick!).
+Please read the essay, follow its advice, and then post your smart questions to the appropriate list.